RMITLibrary/easy_cite/markdown/apa7thed.md

 Following the word In is the editor(s) initials then family names.

-Enclose in brackets the edition number (if applicable).
+Enclose in parentheses the edition number (if applicable).

-Enclose in brackets the page numbers of the chapter directly after the title.
+Enclose in parentheses the page numbers of the chapter directly after the title.

 ##### Rule